-The Senior Manager is the Data Protection Officer for RSG.
+The role of Data Protection Officer for RSG lies within the IT Department.

 The Board of Management has overall responsibility for ensuring compliance with data protection legislation.

 All Board of Management Members and Employees must co-operate with the Data Protection Liaison when carrying out his/her duties.